-Pupil progress meetings are held three times a year.
+Pupil progress meetings are held regularly.
 The progress of all children are discussed in these meetings and if any additional support is needed then it will be discussed at these meetings.
 You will be kept informed of any additional support that your child receives.
 You will be kept up to date with your child's progress through twice yearly reports and parents' evenings.